highchair/artinruins-com/_property/wit-building-pvd.md

 thumbnail: wit-jh-2021-02-01.jpg

 images:
+  - url: wit-libcong-1940-facade.jpg
+    caption: 'No doubt, one of the few source photos that gave a clue to the renovation architects about what the building might have looked like beneath the mid-century veneer that destroyed the original façade.
+“Hanging Christmas decorations in Providence, Rhode Island,” December 1940, Jack Delano, photographer.
+Farm Security Administration - Office of War Information Photograph Collection (Library of Congress).'
+    alt: 'A narrow but deep two story commercial building that had a fairly non-descript façade until the architects for the redevelopment conducted deep research to replicate what might have been an obsidian glass tile façade with large commercial window openings'
   - url: wit-facebook-1970s-01.jpg
     caption: 'The Wit Building as “Jean’s” store in the 1970s, when Westminster Street was a pedestrian mall and commercial-building style tended towards flat surfaces with very little ornamentation.
 Contributed by David Doiron from Facebook'
-    alt: 'A narrow but deep two story commercial building that had a fairly non-descript façade until the architects for the redevelopment conducted deep research to replicate what might have been an obsidian glass tile façade with large commercial window openings'
   - url: wit-jh-2002-06-01.jpg
   - url: wit-jh-2003-10-01.jpg
   - url: wit-jh-2003-10-02.jpg